Zing110/zing.github.io/_projects/Projects_VE492_Multi_Agent_Search.md

 ### Implementation:

-The doc for how the requirement of the implementation is [Project explination](../assets/code/VE492/p3/p3.pdf).
+The doc of the requirement for the implementation is [Project explination](../assets/code/VE492/p3/p3.pdf).

 The code files can be found [here](https://github.com/Zing110/VE492/tree/main/p3/P3)